jorritvanderheide/human-ai_collaboration_in_the_kitchen/DataAnalysis/README.md

 ### ANN configurations

-Configurations where 30,30 represent an ANN with two layers of 30 nodes each 30
+Configurations where 30,30 represent an ANN with two layers of 30 nodes each.
+30.
 60
 30,15
 30,30